 Heavy support also comes in the form of a Pak40.
 In this case the gun is from Zvezda and the crew from the old Wartime Miniatures range (now sold by Simon's Soldiers).

-Of course the dilemma of the Waffen SS for miniature gamers is that these unpleasant Nazi enforcers were kitted out in some of the most attractive camouflage uniforms of the war.
-Ideology aside, they make for a very appealing visual unit on the tabletop and for someone who enjoys painting miniatures like myself there's the near irresistible challenge of trying your hand at pea dot and other camouflage schemes.
+Of course, the dilemma of the Waffen SS for miniature gamers is, these unpleasant Nazi enforcers were kitted out in some of the most attractive camouflage uniforms of the war.
+Ideology aside, they make for a very appealing visual unit on the tabletop.
+For someone who enjoys painting miniatures, like myself, there's the near irresistible challenge of trying your hand at pea dot and other camouflage schemes.
 Damn them, I say, damn them to hell.

 The platoon HQ consists of an Obersharfuhrer (senior leader).
 I have a few of these and as with all my senior leaders they are on a rectangular base.